nexuteh/Bengkel-2/README.md

 API used
 1. Google Map for JavaScript

-SQL table file is not availble.
+SQL table file is not available.